dnnsharp/authorize-net-guide/en/make_a_payment_with_credit_card,_cc.md

 * API Login ID

 Required.
 API Login ID.
 This key will authenticate requests to the payment gateway.

 * Transaction Key

 Required.
 Transaction Key.
 This key will authenticate requests to the payment gateway.

 * Credit Card Transaction Type

 Credit Card Transaction Type.
 It can be one of the following: AUTH\_CAPTURE, AUTH\_ONLY, PRIOR\_AUTH\_CAPTURE, CAPTURE\_ONLY, CREDIT, VOID, or you can use any other future development Authorize.Net types using the Expression button at the end of the dropdown list.If the value submitted does not match a supported value, the transaction is rejected.
 If this field is not submitted or the value is blank, the payment gateway will process the transaction as an AUTH\_CAPTURE.

 * Go Live

 Enable this option to switch to Live Mode.
 By default, unchecked, Test Mode, the transaction will be posted to the Authorize.Net's test server for developer accounts:[https://test.authorize.net/gateway/transact.dll](https://test.authorize.net/gateway/transact.dll).

 Make a few test transactions before going live!

 * Payment description

 Tells what the transaction is about, for example a service name.
 This will appear in statements, receipts, etc.

 * Transaction's currency

 For your convenience there is a dropdown list with a few preset currencies.
 You can change it to other currencies at any time using the Expression button at the end of the dropdown list.
 The currencies that a merchant can accept through Authorize.Net are determined by their payment processor.
 Read the documentation or contact Authorize.Net to check which of the currencies are set for your account.

 * Amount - total to pay

 The total Amount to pay in the selected currency.
 Can contain other context tokens, for example \[TotalAmount\] and My Tokens.

-* Credit Card Number
+* Credit Card Numbe

 Which of the fields in this form should be used as Credit Card Number

 * Credit Card CCV

 Which of the fields in this form should be used as Credit Card CCV.
 This field is required if the merchant would like to use the Card Code Verification \\(CCV\\) security feature.

 * Expiration Month

 Which of the fields in this form should be used as the customer’s credit card expiration  Month.

-* Expiration Year Which of the fields in this form should be used as The customer’s credit card expiration Year.
+* Expiration Year

+Which of the fields in this form should be used as The customer’s credit card expiration Year.

 Note: x\_exp\_date Value: The customer’s credit card expiration date will be sent as a concatenation of the Expiration Month and Expiration Year fields.

 Formats accepted by Authorize.Net: MMYY, MM/YY,MM-YY, MMYYYY, MM/YYYY, MM-YYYY.
 Set your fields accordingly.

 * First Name

 Which of the fields in this form should be used as First Name.

 * Last Name

 Which of the fields in this form should be used as Last Name.

 * Address

 Which of the fields in this form should be used as Address.

 * City

 Which of the fields in this form should be used as City.

 * State

 Which of the fields in this form should be used as State.

 * Country

 Which of the fields in this form should be used as Country.

 * Postal Code

 Which of the fields in this form should be used as Postal Code/ ZIP Code.

+* Fields

-* Fields Select which extra data to pass to Authorize.Net.
+Select which extra data to pass to Authorize.Net.
 Map Authorize.Net's Fields to Action Form Fields or Expressions.
 Additional data to pass to Authorize.Net.
 Make sure you read the AIM manual.
 Some common used data could be perhaps x\_invoice\_num, x\_email, x\_cust\_id, with values from some tokens.

 * Output Authorize.Net Response Code Token Name